CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - Basics.md

 $\blacksquare$

 ## II.
 Time
+Let us talk about how time and date are measured in astronomy.

+### Sidereal and Solar time
 When measuring time, two types of time must be distinguished:
  - The [Mean Solar Time](https://en.wikipedia.org/wiki/Solar_time)
    * This is the time that bases itself off the Sun.
 This is the time that all of us are used to.
 The **average** time of noon (when the Sun is at its highest point in the sky) is $12:00$, or $.5$ (solar) days, and the **average** time of midnight (when the Sun is at its lowest point in the sky) is $00:00$, or $.0$ (solar) days.
 The Solar day is also called the *synodic day*